robobot97/JekyllDemoWebsite/README.md

-# JekyllDemoWebsite
+#ATOS Gamification

-A static website created using Jekyll.
-Used as the demo for the project website for COMP203P module.
+ATOS Gamification is a project we are developing for our COMP203P module.
+For more information, click [here](https://github.com/justinrol/ATOS-Gamification).